amazon-braket/autoqasm/README.md

 **AutoQASM is not an officially supported AWS product.**

 This experimental module offers a new quantum-imperative programming experience embedded in Python for developing quantum programs.

-All of the code in the `experimental` module is _experimental_ software.
+AutoQASM is _experimental_ software.
 We may change, remove, or deprecate parts of the AutoQASM API without notice.
 The name AutoQASM is a working title and is also subject to change.

-For a fully supported quantum developer experience, please continue to use the rest of the Amazon Braket Python SDK by following [these instructions](https://github.com/amazon-braket/amazon-braket-sdk-python#installing-the-amazon-braket-python-sdk).
+For a fully supported quantum development experience, please use the Amazon Braket Python SDK by following [these instructions](https://github.com/amazon-braket/amazon-braket-sdk-python#installing-the-amazon-braket-python-sdk).
-If you are interested in our active development efforts, and you are not afraid of a few bugs, please keep on reading!
+If you are interested in our active development efforts on AutoQASM, and you are not afraid of a few bugs, please keep on reading!

 ## Why AutoQASM?